Journey Maps and Personas

 The Approach

-Personas were created to anchor concepts to characters that resembled true customers or partners as NWEA called them.
-Once the personas (Jacob, Janet, and Jason) were created interviews occurred with various staff members across sales, services, and professional learning.
-During the interviews, a series of questions were asked across larger topics.
+Personas were created to anchor concepts to characters that resembled true customers or partners, as NWEA called them.
+Once the personas (Jacob, Janet, and Jason) were created, interviews occurred with various staff members across sales, services, and professional learning.
+During the interviews, a series of questions was asked across larger topics.

-Explain what are your biggest pain points working with your current processes and procedures and internal teams.
+2. Could you explain what your most significant pain points are working with your current processes and procedures and internal teams?

-Explain what your and your customer’s biggest pain points are during the pre-sales, contract signing phase, onboarding, and the first term using the product.
+3. Explain what your and your customer’s most significant pain points are during the pre-sales, contract signing phase, onboarding, and the first term using the product.

-The information was gathered across a total of 20 individuals, synthesized, and added to a journey map associated with the personas highlighting the processes, pain points, and opportunities.
+The information was gathered from 20 individuals, synthesized, and added to a journey map for the personas, highlighting the processes, pain points, and opportunities.

 Outcomes

 Had a better understanding between sales, services, and professional services on how team processes, procedures, and collaboration could occur.
-Information gathered from the journey maps and personas laid foundational work that was used when the services department was exploring new service offerings.
-The outcomes were more informational and provided insight into making more intentional and informed decisions versus experiential gut feelings.
-Personas became more prominent within the organization in all lines of business and journey mapping was more common outside of marketing, user experience, and product management.
+Information gathered from the journey maps and personas laid the foundation for the work used when the services department was exploring new service offerings.
+The outcomes were more informative and provided insight into making more intentional, informed decisions rather than experiential gut feelings.
+Personas became more prominent within the organization in all lines of business, and journey mapping was more common outside of marketing, user experience, and product management.